-In order to comply with the PRC laws and regulations which prohibit or restrict foreign control of companies involved in provision of internet content and other restricted businesses, the Group operates its websites and other restricted businesses in the PRC through Shanghai Qusheng and its wholly-owned subsidiary, JDDJ Youheng.
-Shanghai Qusheng is an entity whose equity interests are held by certain management members and shareholders of the Group ("Nominee Shareholders").
-On November 14, 2014, Dada Glory entered into a series of contractual agreements with Shanghai Qusheng and its shareholders, which were amended subsequently primarily for change of Nominee Shareholders.
-The contractual agreements were further amended on December 28, 2022.
-Currently, Dada Glory has 50% direct ownership of Qusheng, and the remaining 50% ownership was held by new Nominee Shareholders, which is an entity held by three individuals and management of the Group.
+In order to comply with the PRC laws and regulations which prohibit or restrict foreign control of companies involved in provision of internet content and other restricted businesses, the Group operates its websites and other restricted businesses in the Chinese mainland through Shanghai Qusheng and its wholly-owned subsidiaries, whose equity interests are held by certain individuals or entities ("Nominee Shareholders").
+The Group obtained control over the VIE and VIE's subsidiaries by entering into a series of contractual arrangements amongst Dada Glory, VIE and its Nominee Shareholders.
+The contractual agreements were originally signed in November 2014 and further amended on December 28, 2022 and November 16, 2023, primary for change of Nominee Shareholders.
+As of November 16, 2023, Dada Glory had 50% direct ownership of Shanghai Qusheng, and the remaining 50% ownership was held by the Nominee Shareholder.
 The following is a summary of the agreements which allow Dada Glory to exercise effective control over Shanghai Qusheng.